Drupal’s admin UI & how it compares to WordPress

 3. Managing media

 Images, videos, documents and more are uploaded and organized within a media manager.
-Both WordPress and Drupal offer a convenient content editor plugin which makes selecting and adding media into content easy.
+Both WordPress and Drupal offer a convenient content editor plugin that makes selecting and adding media into content easy.

 WordPress really defined the way media can be managed within a CMS.
 Their interface for managing media contains a handy drag-to-upload feature and each piece of media is shown in a grid format by default.
 Media can be filtered by date, type and name.